EMF Radiation Calculator

 Is Bluetooth radiation harmful?

-Bluetooth headphones (Class 2) transmit at just 2.5 mW — 80 times less power than a WiFi router and 80 times less than a phone during a call.
+Bluetooth headphones (Class 2) transmit at just 2.5 mW - 80 times less power than a WiFi router and 80 times less than a phone during a call.
 At 6 inches from your head, Bluetooth produces about 0.08% of the FCC safety limit.
-Bluetooth Low Energy (BLE) devices like fitness trackers emit even less at just 1 mW.
+Readers using a precautionary lens may still choose wired options or more distance because mainstream and precautionary sources do not always weigh long-term exposure questions the same way.

 What are the FCC EMF safety limits?